-Ollie looked unsure.
-"Er, Fleur, I appreciate you getting her to the game that one time, but I don't need-"
+Oliver looked unsure.
+"Er, Fleur, I appreciate you getting her to the game that one time, but I don't need—"

 "So that is it?"
 I asked, coming out from my hiding place.
 "You were just passing the time with me, Oliver?"
 Yes, there were our nine months out the window.
-Oddly, Fleur's words echoed in my mind…broke up with Katie Bell nine months ago… I wondered if they had only been nine months…
+Oddly, Fleur's words echoed in my mind…broke up with Katie Bell nine months ago… I wondered if they had only last nine months…

 "And you, Fleur!"
 I cursed at her in French, but my voice cracked because of the tears that poured out of my eyes.
 "You pitied me all this time?
 And you thought you could have him buy me, buy my happiness so I would not drag you down?"